Average house prices in London

 - Find out more: London Help to Buy

-This involves buying a share of between 25% and 75% in a property and paying rent on the remaining share.
+Shared ownership involves buying a share of between 25% and 75% in a property and paying rent on the remainder.

 - Find out more: shared ownership

-To be eligible for London Rent to Buy, you must:
+To be eligible for the London Living Rent scheme, you must:

 - Find out more: affordable housing: can you buy below market value?

-Choosing to live further out from the city can help you find cheaper property prices.
+Choosing to live further out from the city can open the door to cheaper property prices.